-Action Reference Action/Strategy Current Stage Key Performance Indicators Major Actions 4.1.1 Continue participation in the ICLEI (International Council for Local Environmental Initiatives) Cities for Climate Protection Plus Program.
+Action/Strategy Current Stage Key Performance Indicators Major Actions Continue participation in the ICLEI (International Council for Local Environmental Initiatives) Cities for Climate Protection Plus Program.
 Implementation Achieve CCP Plus Milestones inline with the Greenhouse Action Plan.
-4.1.2 Continue implementation of the City's Greenhouse Action Plan.
+Continue implementation of the City's Greenhouse Action Plan.
 Implementation Achieve targets set in the Greenhouse Action Plan.
-4.1.3 Implement the City's Green Transport Plan, as a formal aspect of the TravelSmart Workplace program.
-Implementation Green Transport Plan approved and implementation commenced by Dec 2007.
-4.1.4 In conjunction with the Department for Planning and Infrastructure, implement the TravelSmart Household program.
-Implementation 20 000 households contacted by Aug 2007.
-4.1.5 Introduce the TravelSmart to School program within Joondalup primary schools.
+Finalise the City's Green Transport Plan and proceed with its implementation.
+Development Green Transport Plan developed by Dec 2007.
+In conjunction with the Department for Planning and Infrastructure, implement the TravelSmart Household Program.
+Implementation 20 000 households are targeted by Aug 2007.
+Implement the TravelSmart to School Program.
 Implementation Program implemented by Dec 2008.
-Other Actions 4.1.6 Continue implementing community awareness programs that encourage the reduction of Greenhouse gas emissions.
+Develop and implement the TravelSmart Workplace Program inline with the strategies articulated in the City's Green Transport Plan.
+Development Program developed and implemented by Dec 2008.
+Other Actions Continue implementing community awareness programs that encourage the reduction of Greenhouse gas emissions.
 Implementation Awareness programs implemented during 5- year outlook of the Plan.
-4.1.7 Investigate opportunities for the City to work with Main Roads, Public Transport Authority, Department for Planning and Infrastructure, Department of Environment and Conservation and other organisations, to develop further initiatives.
-Ongoing The City to report annually on initiatives.